Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 Cons

-Jetpack Boost is a powerful caching plugin designed to significantly improve your WordPress website’s performance.
+Jetpack Boost is a powerful caching plugin that significantly improves your WordPress website’s performance.
 By storing frequently accessed content, Jetpack Boost reduces page load times, enhances user experience, and boosts your site’s SEO.

 More functions are being added to JetPack Boost on a regular basis.
 However, it currently offers six optimization modules.